Writing Cesium 3D Tiles with FME

 Zoomed in to see texture

-Replace it with another texture if you’d like, or if you want to get more technical, follow the steps in the article, Adding Different Texture to a 3D City Model, to get a bit snazzier with your model by separating roofs and walls to have different textures.
+If you want to get more technical, follow the steps in the article, Adding Different Texture to a 3D City Model, where you will learn how to set different textures for roofs and walls.

 Additional Resources